Friday updates from The Masters

 AUGUSTA, Ga.
-(WJBF) – The world’s best golfers will spend Friday at Augusta National Golf Club trying to make the cut to play the final two rounds this weekend at The Masters.
+(WJBF) – The world’s best golfers are spending Friday at Augusta National Golf Club trying to make the cut to play the final two rounds this weekend at The Masters.

-First round leader Sungjae Im (-5), of South Korea, teed off at 9:39 a.m.
-He led Australia’s Cameron Smith (-4) by a stroke after Thursday’s first round.
+As the final group of the day teed off at 2:03 p.m., 10 players were within two shots of the lead.
+2016 champion Danny Willett, of England, held the solo lead at -4 through four holes.
+He began the day two shots back of first round leader Sungjae Im.

+Im, from South Korea, was +2 for his second round through 15 holes to fall a shot off the pace.

 “We’re only one day in,” Im said through an interpreter after carding a 67 on Thursday.
 “I’ve got three more days to play.
 I just want to keep this momentum going and try to finish well this week.”

-Five-time champion Tiger Woods (-1), who was four behind Im after a 71 on Thursday, will highlight the afternoon wave, teeing off at 1:41 p.m.
+Five-time champion Tiger Woods (-1), who was four behind Im after a 71 on Thursday, highlights the afternoon wave.
+He teed off at 1:41 p.m.
 Woods is competing for the first time since the car accident in which he was seriously injured in February of 2021.

 “Lots of treatments.
 Lots of ice.
 Lots of ice baths.
 Just basically freezing myself to death,” Woods said when asked how he would prepare for Friday after the first round.
 “That’s just part of the deal.
 And getting all the swelling out as best as we possibly can and getting it mobile and warmed up, activated and explosive for the next day.
 Those are two totally different ends of the spectrum.”